manell0/MileStone-2-emoji-memory/README.md

   - The smileys used as front images are found on google.

-- Sound in the game
+- Sound in the game.

    - I found the sounds in the game on my computer and have no idea where they originally come from.